Arch-Network/book/src/basics/interaction.md

 We then submit our first request to the Arch RPC service: `readAccountInfo`.

-We pass the `pubkeyBytes`- which represents the `program_id`, indicating the unique resource location of the [Program] within the Arch Network- as the argument to `readAccountInfo` in order to obtain the [Account] information.
+We pass the `pubkeyBytes`- which represents the `program_id`, indicating the unique resource location of the [Program] within the Arch Network- as the argument to `readAccountInfo` in order to obtain the [AccountInfo].

 If we are able to read the `accountInfo` successfully, then we can be sure the program was deployed.